sylviezhang37/weather-api/README.md

 # Weather API Python Program
-This Python program allows you to check weather information via the command line interface (CLI) using the OpenWeatherMap API.
+This Python program allows you to check location-based weather information via the command line interface (CLI) using the OpenWeatherMap API.

 ### Installation
 1. Clone the repository: